ryancooper/course-info/README.md

 5. You should now be apart of the [MIT-DB-Class] and should have access to a few different repositories.

-   You should also now have a repository set up just for your homework solutions.
+   You should also now have a repository set up just for your lab solutions.
    This should be called `hw-answers-<MIT ID here>` and located in the MIT-DB-Class organization.

-   This is what you'll set up in the next section to allow you to write your homework answers and submit them.
+   This is what you'll set up in the next section to allow you to write your lab answers and submit them.

 If the above didn't work, contact one of the TAs to help you out.